-POWER CORD (120-Volt Shoreline) must be unplugged from the external source, pushed into its compartment and the cord hatch secured.
+POWER CORD(S) (120-Volt Shoreline) must be unplugged from the external source, pushed into the compartment (and plugged into the Shoreline compartment receptacle, if applicable) and the cord hatch secured.

-WATER FILL hoses must be disconnected and the caps secured.
+WATER FILL hoses must be disconnected and the caps and hatches secured.

 SEWAGE TERMINATION VALVES must be closed and locked.
-The sewer hose must be removed from the termination outlet and stored in the rear bumper.
-The termination cap(s) must be securely fastened to the termination outlet(s).
+The sewer hose must be removed from the termination outlet and stored in the side compartment.
+The termination caps must be securely fastened to the termination outlets.